poethan/AlphaMWE/README.md

 Dr. Dexmont Pena, Email: dexmont.pena2(at)mail.dcu.ie / dexmont(at)gmail.com

 # news:
 AlphaMWE was presented in MWE-LEX@COLING2020 on December 13th.
 Tereska and Sonia were present together with Lifeng during the Online QA session.
-We thank the co-chairs/orgnizers, and got good feedback from Prof. Agata Savary, Uni. of Tours.
+We thank the co-chairs/orgnizers, and got good feedback from audiences.

+We thank Prof. Agata Savary, Uni. of Tours. to link AlphaMWE to the  list of language resources and tools for Polish - web http://clip.ipipan.waw.pl/LRT